School of Earth, Environment and Sustainability

 Build experience for your future in planning.
 Help plan and develop community projects.

 All SEES seminars are free and open to the public.
-The seminars are presented in Blunt Hall 345 and begin at 2:30 p.m. unless noted otherwise.
-More information may be announced as the schedule evolves.
+The Monday seminars are presented in Blunt Hall 345 and begin at 2:30 p.m. unless noted otherwise.

 Geosciences blog news